Cyfrin/Updraft/courses/solidity/3-fund-me/22-immutability-and-constants/+page.md

 ### Introduction

-In this lesson, we'll explore tools to optimize **gas usage** for variables that are set only once.
+In this lesson, we'll explore tools to optimize **gas usage** for variables that are set only _once_.

 ### Optimizing Variables